alicevillar/sfa_api/README.md

 ## 3.1.
 How to use SFA

 The file [server.py](https://github.com/alicevillar/sfa_api/blob/main/controllers/server.py_) contains simple instructions on how to switch the system to run the monolithic and microservice architecture.
-Here is asummary showing how to use them step-by-step:
+Here is a summary showing how to use them step-by-step:

  :round_pushpin: Monolithics Architecture Step-by-step:
 >  * STEP 1 - USER NAVIGATION: Users can consume the API using the demo key (Demo_Key_SFA_Trial) even when they are not registered.